Daughters of celebrities identical to their mothers: similar mother and daughter

 Kaia Gerber and Cindy Crawford

 In addition to her impressive resemblance, like her talented mother, Kaia has managed to conquer the catwalks.
-This is another of the cases that most impacts the incredible resemblance that Gerber has with his mother, the model Cindy Crawford.
+This is another of the cases that is most striking because of the incredible resemblance that Gerber has with her mother, the model Cindy Crawford.

-You are interested in: Celebrities who explain why they decided not to have children

 Lily Mo and Kate Beckinsale